Posts Tagged ‘Trust’

 By Kathleen Hosfeld

-Increasingly marketing must be about dialogue.
-In a recent article about the changing nature of marketing in the “Twenty-Tweens” (our current age), I described three different forms of communication – information sharing, persuasion and dialogue.
+Increasingly strategy must be about dialogue.
+In a recent article about the changing nature of strategy and marketing in the “Twenty-Tweens” (our current age), I described three different forms of communication – information sharing, persuasion and dialogue.
 Information sharing and persuasion are the two forms most people associate with marketing.
 But the nature of business, the demands of customers and stakeholders are quickly outstripping the capacity of information sharing and persuasion alone to respond.

 What do we mean by dialogue?
 I’ve said that it’s the type of conversation where two or more parties bring together information out of which something new is created.